Sai-Krishna1001/Javascript-Interview/react-js/react-hooks/useCallback-vs-useMemo.md

 # Difference between `useCallback` and `useMemo`

-Both `useCallback` and `useMemo` are React hooks used for performance optimization, but they serve different purposes and have different use cases.
+- Both `useMemo` and `useCallback` are useful for performance optimization. useMemo will cache the result of the function between re-renders whereas useCallback will cache the function itself between re-renders.

 ## useCallback